Of course, it’s always a cause of concern when egg-laying hens reduce their production or stop laying at all suddenly.

 Your hen will lay an egg every 24 to 26 hours under normal conditions.
 The hen will reliably lay eggs in its first two to three years before the numbers start dwindling due to life stages to conditions like weather, nutrition, and day length.

-Why Chickens Stop Laying Eggs
+The 12 Reasons Why Chickens Stop Laying Eggs

 A hen in its egg-laying stage can stop producing eggs due to natural causes or something else you can simply fix with easy changes.
 For instance: